Research Paper By Vernon Stinebaker

 Initially I considered doing a research paper on challenging coaching, but in a review of the available information Challenging Coaching (Blakey, Day 2012) seems to be the primary reference.
 Therefore, instead of summarizing material contained in that title, I have opted to describe how I have applied challenging coaching in practice in a group and team coaching scenario.

-Who are the main players in this case study (you can use fake names to protect anonymity)
+Who are the main players in this case study

 The main players in this case study are a group of 4th year college students who joined Perficient China’s award winning internship program, a program we refer to as Boot Camp.
 We have conducted Boot Camps 20 times since the inception of the program in 2008.
 The program is ongoing.
 For this case study we will look specifically at Boot Camp 15.